enthought/enaml/docs/source/enaml_file.rst

 `=`
   *Assignment*.
 RHS can be any expression.
-The assignment will be the default value, but the value can be changed later through Python code or TML expression execution.
+The assignment will be the default value, but the value can be changed later through Python code or expression execution.

 `:=`
   *Delegation*.
-RHS must be a simple attribute expression, like a.b or a.b.c and so on.
-Non-attribute expressions here are a syntax error.
+RHS must be a simple attribute expression, like foo.bar .
+  Non-attribute expressions here are a runtime error.
 The value of the view property and value of the attribute are synced, but the type checking of the view property is enforced.

 `<<`
   *Binding*.
 RHS can be any expression.
 The expression will be parsed for